The government's Smoke and Carbon Monoxide Alarm (England) Regulations 2015 mean landlords have a duty to ensure rented premises have:

 Under Regulation 8, if the landlord has breached a remedial notice, we can impose a 'penalty charge'.
 The landlord has the right to request a review of the penalty charge and can appeal to the first-tier tribunal on a number of grounds if they do not agree with our decision.

 Landlords will not be in breach of a notice if they can show they've taken all reasonable steps, other than legal proceedings, to comply with the terms of the notice - Regulation 6 (2).

-Contact the Housing Standards and Adaptations Team if you have concerns regarding fire safety or carbon monoxide within a rented property.
+Contact the Healthy and Sustainable Homes service if you have concerns regarding fire safety or carbon monoxide within a rented property.